Map of Spain Wine Regions

 Andalucía is most famous for Sherry.
 Stark white albariza soil makes the Palomino vineyards in Cádiz look like a moonscape.
 The Sherry wines everyone ought to try are those on the dry side, including Manzanilla and Amontillado.

 Finally, Sierras de Málaga makes dry, still wines.
-The dry Moscatel (Muscat de Alexandria) wines from this area suggest at how things are changing in Andalucía.
+The dry Moscatel (Muscat de Alexandria) wines from this area suggest how things are changing in Andalucía.

 slope-vineyards-canary-islands-tenerife-jose-pastor-brian-mcclintic-jimmy-hayes